Hindu mythology is rich in its legacies and

 is offered by the Hindus from all over India, as par of the Shraadh

 rites.
-There is also the Sita Kunda where lord Rama, accompanied
+There is also the Sita Kunda where lord Rama, accompanied by

-of his father, Dasrath.
+father, Dasrath.

 Shraadhs seem to be the outcome of the Karma theory to which all